cmrosend/Job-Portfolio/_posts/2023-08-21-rapid-prototyping.md

 Lastly, I learned about DED (not done yet)
 For my final project I was paired with 3 other students and we chose to design realistic rock climbing holds.
 This was because they are extremely expensive; they are currently made 20-25 units at a time with injection molding.
 It was identified that removing the cost of the mold and using AM could speed up the creation process and drive the price way down.

-{% include gallery caption="Various works I have been a part of." %}
+{% include gallery caption="Different parts of the class." %}

 ## What have I learned from this?